zaheenadeep/zaheenadeep.github.io/content/post/2025-11-17-a-practical-introduction-to-containers-with-docker/index.en.md

 Once done, you can stop the container by sending SIGINT (Ctrl + C).

-### Demo 4 – Docker Compose
+### Demo 4 – Deploying Joplin with Docker Compose

-Options to `docker run` can get very long.
-As an example, check out
+Finally, let's deploy an actually useful app.
+However, instead of deploying with `docker run`, we will use `docker compose`.
+This approach is more popoular in production and among homelabbers.

+We will deploy Joplin, which is an open-source note-taking application.
+First, take a look at the `docker run` command [here](https://docs.linuxserver.io/images/docker-joplin/#docker-cli-click-here-for-more-info).
+The multiline Docker CLI command is already a nightmare to understand.

+Instead, we will make a Compose file with the YAML code (here)[https://docs.linuxserver.io/images/docker-joplin/#docker-compose-recommended-click-here-for-more-info].